tcameronwaller/metabonet/README.md

 If you use [MetaboNet][1], please cite its publication.

 > T. Cameron Waller, Jordan A. Berg, Brian E. Chapman, Jared P. Rutter.
-> "Compartments and Hubs Differentiate the Relevance of Metabolic Networks to Metabolomic Experiments".
+> "Compartment and Hub Definitions Tune Metabolic Networks for Metabolomic Interpretations".
 > Journal.
 Year.
 Issue.
 > link